William Barton Rogers: Early life

 Rogers was born on December 7, 1804, in Philadelphia, Pennsylvania.
 He was the second son of Patrick Kerr Rogers and Hannah Blythe and was of Irish, Scottish, and English extraction.
 Patrick Rogers was born in Newtownstewart, County Tyrone, Ireland and had immigrated at the end of the 18th century to America, where he graduated from the University of Pennsylvania and practiced medicine.
 When William Barton was born, Patrick Rogers was tutor at Penn.
 In 1819 Patrick Rogers became professor of natural philosophy and mathematics at the College of William and Mary, where he remained until his death.

 William Barton Rogers had three brothers: James Blythe Rogers (1802–1852), Henry Darwin Rogers (1808–1866), and Robert Empie Rogers (1813–1884).
 The Rogers brothers would each grow up to be distinguished scientists.

 Education

+In 1859, Rogers purchased a version of this Millington print of the William & Mary campus c.
+1840.
+His family had lived in the Brafferton, the house on the left.

 William Barton Rogers was educated by his father Patrick Kerr Rogers and attended the public schools of Baltimore, Maryland.
 In 1819, his father was appointed as professor of natural history and chemistry at the College of William and Mary in Virginia and the family moved to Williamsburg, Virginia.
 According to MIT Libraries, William Barton Rogers attended the College of William and Mary from 1819 to 1824, but he "apparently did not receive a degree" and there was no evidence showing that he graduated.
+Decades later, in 1859, he visited Williamsburg and reminisced in letter to his brother about the place's profound impact on them:"I obtained in Williamsburg some lithograph views of the college and surroundings taken by Millington's son...Though a poor specimen of art, it will be precious as reminding us of the home of our dear father, and the spot where we first caught the inspiration of science."